 Summary of Our Kayaking the Danube Canal Trip

-We’ve paddled a few sections of the Danube river, and we also wanted to discover the Danube Canal, its former arm.
-The weather was promising on a Saturday morning, so we drove to Vienna, wishing for a great paddling day.
-The best thing: we didn’t paddle too much; we just left the flow carrying us along the canal while admiring the views.
+We’ve paddled a few sections of the Danube River and wanted to discover the Danube Canal, its former arm.
+The weather was promising on a Saturday morning, so we drove to Vienna, expecting a great paddling day.
+The best thing was that we didn’t paddle too much; we just left the flow carrying us along the canal while admiring the views.

 Difficulty: 1 – for beginners